BaileyPillon/YTPlaylistsDownloader/README.md

 - Embed thumbnails to mp3 files, possibly convert mp4s to mp3s recursively using ffmpeg (it is a quick process) and modularize it in that sense.
 - Upload latest yt-dlp and ffmpeg files here.
 - Add parallelization (possibly) and general optimization.
-- Add mroe params and make it customizable via CLI.
+- Add more params and make it customizable via CLI.
 - Requirements.txt (but there isn't much of one...)
 - Authentication for private playlists and obfuscation of credentials.
 - Automated uploading of .mp3 files to AWS account S3 bucket and transcription of .mp3 files.